SARS-CoV-2 Genomics and Evolution

 First wave genomic evolution: Spanning trees done based on subsequences derived from >50,000 consensus sequences downloaded from GISAID as of July 10th, 2020.
 Subsequences are formed of high frequency mutations (found at a frequency of at least 5% worldwide at a certain point in time between March 1st and July 10th).
 Credit: Isabel Gamache

-The group is involved in the following collaborations:
+As part of this project, the group is involved in the following collaborations:

-- COLCORONA clinical trial, (MHI and CRCHUL)
+- COLCORONA genetic sub-study (MHI and CRCHUL)

 - COVID-19 taskforce initiative (Collaborators: Guy Wolf, Mila; Smita Krishnaswamy, Yale University)

 - ACE2 genetics (Collaborators: Pavel Hamet and Johanne Tremblay, CRCHUM)

 - Differential Immune Responses in COVID-19 (Collaborator: Morgan Craig, Université de Montréal)

 - Pesaranghader A, Pelletier J, Grenier JC, Poujol R, Hussin JG.
 2020.
 ImputeCoVNet: 2D ResNet Autoencoder for Imputation of SARS-CoV-2 Sequences.
 15th MLCB Proceedings (pdf).